 What If You Don’t Qualify for a Medically Underwritten Life Insurance Policy?

 If due to health or other reasons, you are not able to qualify for a medically underwritten life insurance policy, there are other possible options for you.
 One could include going with a no medical exam life insurance policy.
 As the name implies, there is no medical examination required to qualify for these types of life insurance policies.
 Because of that, those who have various health issues may have an easier time qualifying for coverage.
+Do note, that your premium will be higher because a majority of the risk is transferred to the life insurance carrier.

 Types of Life Insurance Available to Those with Osteoporosis